virtualforce/Today_i_Fixed_Angular/adding multi language support in angular.md

 }),

  ```
-## specify language used on load application
+## 4. Specify language used on load application

 ```
 add in module/component .ts file